 What I love about these Smith Snow Goggles is that they have interchangeable lenses and out of the box they always come with two pairs of lenses.
 These lenses are not cheap, but they are beautifully made and have the latest optics for crystal-clear clarity on the mountain.

-These goggles have 16x lens options at the time of writing each with a different tint and VLT rating – from light blue to dark black.
+These goggles have 16x lens options at the time of writing each with a different tint and VLT rating - from light blue to dark black.
 Bear in mind, that these goggles will fit medium/large ski helmets (not small).
-If you’re having trouble deciding on which lens color to go for here is a handy guide.
+For flight light skiing - pick a lens with a higher VLT.
+The more overcast and the more light you need your goggle lens to let in.

 Main Features: